-Layer 2 networks enable scalability, higher transaction throughput of the Ethereum blockchain.
-At the same time, they maintain the integrity of the Layer 1 blockchain, allowing for greater decentralization, transparency and security while reducing carbon footprint, less power consumption, which equals a more affordable, faster, and convenient user experience.
+Layer 2 networks enable scalability and higher transaction throughput of the Ethereum blockchain.
+At the same time, they maintain the integrity of the Layer 1 blockchain, allowing for greater decentralization, transparency and security while reducing carbon footprint and less power consumption, which equals a more affordable, faster, and convenient user experience.

 There are three main categories of Layer 2 scaling solutions available for the Ethereum network:

 A sidechain is a separate blockchain that runs independently and parallels the main Ethereum network.
 Sidechains can forge valid blocks(e.g., proof of authority, delegated proof of stake, Byzantine fault tolerance).

 Sidechains connect to the Ethereum mainnet via a bi-directional bridge.
 They are EVM-compliant, meaning that if you want to use your DAPP on a sidechain, it's just a matter of implementing Smart Contract code.
 The leading Layer 2 Sidechain solution for Ethereum is Polygon.

 Polygon, formerly known as Matic Network, is a sidechain and a sister chain to Ethereum.
 Jayanti Kanani, Sandeep Nailwal, Anurag Arjun, and Mihailo Bjelic created Polygon in 2017.
 American billionaire entrepreneur Mark Cuban invested an undisclosed amount in the Mumbai-based Indian cryptocurrency platform.